Creating a simple app

 So far we've used the Django development web server, but if you were to deploy your app in production, you would use a real server.

-This server would communicate without our Django app via WSGI, and use the wsgi.py
+This server would communicate without our Django app via WSGI, and use the wsgi.py file to do it.

 Let's create a view to replace the default Django one.